-The Children and Social Work Act (2017), Working Together: transitional guidance (2018) and the subsequent Child Death Review Statutory and Operational Guidance (updated January 2019) (the national guidance) set out how local authorities and clinical commissioning groups (CCGs) are required to come together as Child Death Review (CDR) partners.
-Under the new legislation, CDR partners must make arrangements for the review of every death of a child normally resident in the local authority area.
+Local authorities and clinical commissioning groups (CCGs) are the named Child Death Review (CDR) partners.
+CDR partners must make arrangements for the review of every death of a child normally resident in the local authority area.
 The purpose of child death reviews is to identify and act on learning at local and national level that could prevent future deaths.

-The national guidance aims to standardise outputs from child death reviews as much as possible by setting out key features of a robust child death review process.
-This includes formal collaboration between CDR partners to ensure that child death reviews will be undertaken at greater scale.
-The CDR systems are required to encompass operational footprints with a minimum case review level of 60 cases per annum.
-The guidance sets out standardised approaches to key elements in the CDR process, such as:
+Formal collaboration between regional CDR partners is in place to ensure that child death reviews are undertaken at greater scale.
+This covers the City of London, Hackney, Newham, Tower Hamlets and Waltham Forest.
+The local CDR system has been designed to ensure a minimum of 60 cases are reviewed per annum.
+The statutory and operational guidance sets out standardised approaches to key elements in the CDR process, such as:

 – Immediate decision making and notifications

 – Investigating and information gathering

 – The child death review meeting (CDRM)